Albania - Bikepacking the Backroads

 Challenge

-Starting near Lake Ohrid on the Macedonian border, we’ll ride through national parks, olive groves, and traditional stone villages before reaching the Albanian Riviera, where daily swims, sunsets, and seaside meals await.
-While this is a tarmac-focused route, it’s no less adventurous.
+Starting near Lake Ohrid on the Macedonian border, we journey through national parks, olive groves, and traditional stone villages before reaching the stunning Albanian Riviera.
+Days bring coastal riding with opportunities for swimming, sunset views, and seaside meals that capture the essence of Mediterranean cycling.
+While this is a tarmac-focused route, the adventure factor remains high with varied terrain and immersive cultural experiences.

 Highlights